Romanticism and economics: Johann Gottlieb Fichte

 German idealist philosopher Johann Gottlieb Fichte's 1800 economic treatise The Closed Commercial State had a profound influence on the economic theories of German Romanticism.
 In it, Fichte argues the need for the strictest, purely guild-like regulation of industry.

 The "exemplary rational state" (Vernunftstaat), Fichte argues, should not allow any of its "subjects" to engage in this or that production, failing to pass the preliminary test, not certifying government agents in their professional skills and agility.
-According to Vladimir Mikhailovich Shulyatikov, "this kind of demand was typical of Mittelstund, the German petty middle class, the class of artisans, hoping by creating artificial barriers to stop the victorious march of big capital and thus save themselves from inevitable death.
-The same demand was imposed on the state, as is evident from Fichte's treatise, by the German "factory" (Fabrike), more precisely, the manufacture of the early 19th century".
+According to Vladimir Mikhailovich Shulyatikov, "this kind of demand was typical of Mittelstand, the German petty middle class, the class of artisans, hoping by creating artificial barriers to stop the victorious march of big capital and thus save themselves from inevitable death.
+The same demand was imposed on the state, as is evident from Fichte's treatise, by the German "factory" (Fabrik), more precisely, the manufacture of the early 19th century".

 Fichte opposed free trade and unrestrained capitalist industrial growth, stating: "There is an endless war of all against all ...
 And this war is becoming more fierce, unjust, more dangerous in its consequences, the more the world's population grows, the more acquisitions the trading state makes, the more production and art (industry) develops and, together with thus, the number of circulating goods increases, and with them the needs become more and more diversified.
 What, with the simple way of life of nations, was done before without great injustices and oppression, turns, thanks to increased needs, into flagrant injustice, into a source of great evils.
 The buyer tries to take the goods away from the seller; therefore he demands freedom of trade, i.e. freedom for the seller to wander around the markets, freedom not to find a sale for goods and sell them significantly below their value.
 Therefore, he requires strong competition between manufacturers (Fabrikanten) and merchants."

 The only means that could save the modern world, which would destroy evil at the root, is, according to Fichte, to split the "world state" (the global market) into separate self-sufficient bodies.
 Each such body, each "closed trading state" will be able to regulate its internal economic relations.
 It will be able to both extract and process everything that is needed to meet the needs of its citizens.
 It will carry out the ideal organization of production.
 Fichte argued for government regulation of industrial growth, writing "Only by limitation does a certain industry become the property of the class that deals with it".

 Vladimir Mikhailovich Shulyatikov considers the economics of German idealists and Romantics as representing the compromise of the German bourgeoisie of the early 19th century with the monarchical State:

 The French physiocrats proclaimed the principle: "Laissez faire!"
 On the other hand, the German capitalists of the 1800s, whose ideologists were the objective idealists, professed a belief in the saving effect of government tutelage.